mihanizm56/fetch-api/README.md

 - extraValidationCallback(function): callback that can be used for custom response <br/>
   data validation or if you don't want to use @hapi/joi

-#### RestRequest output options:
+#### Request output options:

 - error (boolean) - the flag of the response status
 - errorText (string) - the text error message from the backend
 - data (object) - the main data from the backend
 - additionalErrors (object) - the additional error data from the backend
+- code (number) - status-code from backend

 ## Features and recommendations

 - body will be serialized in JSON if body data NOT FormData
 - try to use .unknown() method with objects in Joi Schemas because your backend may be extended and without this method the responce data may be not valid

 ## Examples of usage